Downstream Customization¶

 This page is the reference for that model.

 The workspace ownership, sync, status/reason, and non-sync guarantees that downstream builds must preserve are defined in Product Contract.
-The public product names, package/image names, release-channel language, and legacy Gateway migration policy are defined in OSS Packaging and Gateway Migration.
+The public product names, package/image names, release-channel language, and Gateway product-mode policy are defined in Packaging and Gateway Product Modes.
 The versioned downstream configuration, branding, packaging, template hygiene, and extension contract is defined in Downstream Contract.
 Current public config files use contractVersion: 1.

 Distribution modes¶